Salt is cheap and readily available and is also easy to use. However, not all of them will give you the best result. So, does salt kill bed bugs?

 Instead of sucking water directly from their body, diatomaceous earth peels the exoskeleton of bed bugs.
 It does this without drying them off, but they end up dying.

-The property that gives the diatomaceous earth the ability to do this is that it is quite rough at a molecular level.
+The property that gives the diatomaceous earth the ability to do this is quite rough at a molecular level.
 Though table salt is also coarse, it cannot match diatomaceous earth.

 Can Salt Water Kill Bed Bugs?